 A Construction Management Plan containing measures to mitigate against the effects of construction shall accompany all planning applications (for three or more residential units, and for all other developments measuring 500m2 gross floor area and above).
+The requirement to submit a CMP is very much dependent on the location, scale, nature, and characteristics of the proposed development.
+Consequently, the stated thresholds above may be increased at the discretion of the Planning Authority during pre-planning stage discussions.
 This will address issues such as traffic management, hours of working, delivery times and methods of prevention of noise and dust, reinstatement of roadway lining and signing, repair of damage to footways and grass verges and the accommodation of worker parking within the development curtilage.
 Where appropriate, Traffic Management Plans, including construction vehicle routes, will be required for the construction phase of developments.